CoAxLab/groovy/README.md

 After configuring **params.m**, simply run `batch_preprocess` in MATLAB to preprocess the data. (`batch_preprocess` needs to be in MATLAB's search path).

+## Output
+Preprocessed files are placed in the same directory as the input data.
+Prefixes are attached to the filenames to signify that they are the output of a certain preprocessing step.

+The prefixes:
+* `r{filename}` slice-time corrected
+* `ar{filename}` realigned
+* `war{filename} normalized to MNI space